dvargas2013/MainPythons/README.md

 **hypergeometric** - stats stuff
 **online_average** - computes average one at a time
 **median** - center of list when ordered
-**gcd** - finds greatest common factor of many numbers
+**gcd** - finds the greatest common factor of many numbers
-**lcm** - finds least common multiple of many numbers
+**lcm** - finds the least common multiple of many numbers
 **cross** - combines many lists (compressing nd to 1d)
 **applyToGenerator** - creates a decorator for generators
 **CollisionDict** - class that is essentially dict\<mutable-collection\>
 ## Time.py
 **Time Class** - performs math based on the time since midnight
 **days_between** - tells you how many days between two dates
-**DayOfTheWeek** - will give you Monday,Tuesday, ... etc, according to month, day, year given
+**DayOfTheWeek** - will give you Monday,Tuesday, ... etc., according to month, day, year given
 **MoonPhase** - will tell you how much percent starting from new moon
 **timer** - context manager that will time how much the block runs
-**maxtime_computation** - using an infinate generator and a online calculation method will return around maxtime seconds
+**maxtime_computation** - using an infinate generator and an online calculation method will return around maxtime seconds
 **function_time** - timeit.timeit wrapper. calculates iterations/second
 **QuickThread** - starts a thread with the function you pass on.
 ## Solver.py